 Maybe is time to revive the essence of the real Clark Kent and Steve Rogers in the superhero genre, but this time through Yusuf Abdullah also known as “BURAAQ”

 Marvel has really taken the lead in producing top grossing superhero movies for Disney.
 Bringing in an average of $110M in gross revenue, just on the opening weekend.
 Warner Brothers on the other hand, is struggling to find the right formula to produce consistent block busters.
 Why is Marvel consistently producing great superhero movies?
 It’ not like DC does not have similar or even more iconic characters, they have Superman and Batman!
 So why can’t they get it right?
 I believe this comes down to leadership, vision and execution.

 We can only hope that one day a talented director can bring back the glory of the original superman.
 Warner Bros. need to step up their game if they want to be category kings.
 This will be an uphill battle with Disney always one step ahead.
-Only another block buster like the Batman triology would bring them back on the map.
-Lets hope our beloved superhero characters like Superman and Batman get a better treatment in the future, without Zack Synder on the drivers seat.
+Only another block buster like the Batman trilogy would bring them back on the map.
+Lets hope our beloved superhero characters like Superman and Batman get better treatment in the future, without Zack Synder on the drivers seat.

-2017 copyright SplitMoonArts LLC.
+2018 copyright SplitMoonArts LLC.
 All rights Reserved.
 USA